apenella/go-ansible/README.md

 ### Executor

-An _executor_ is a component that executes the command and handles the results from the execution output.
+An _executor_ is a component that executes commands and handles the results from the execution output.
 The library includes the [DefaultExecute](#defaultexecute-struct) executor, which is a ready-to-go implementation of an executor.
 If the `DefaultExecute` does not meet your requirements, you can also create a custom executor.
 To know more about the `DefaultExecute`, refer to [that](#defaultexecute-struct) section.

 ### Command Generator

 A _command generator_ or a _commander_ is responsible for generating the command to be executed.
-The `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` structs are examples of command generators.
+The [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) and [AnsibleAdhocCmd](#ansibleadhoccmd-struct) structs are examples of command generators.
 That concept has been introduced in the major version _2.0.0_.
-Before version _2.0.0_, the `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` structs were known as _command structs_.

 ### Results Handler

 A _results handler_ or an _results outputer_ is responsible for managing the output of the command execution.
-The library includes two output mechanisms: the [DefaultResults](#defaultexecute-struct) and the [JSONStdoutCallbackExecute](#jsonstdoutcallbackresults-struct).
+The library includes two output mechanisms: the [DefaultResults](#defaultexecute-struct) and the [JSONStdoutCallbackResults](#jsonstdoutcallbackresults-struct) structs.

 ## Getting Started

 This section will guide you through the step-by-step process of using the _go-ansible_ library.
 Follow these instructions to create an application that utilizes the `ansible-playbook` utility.
-The same guidelines can be applied to the `ansible` command as well.
+The same guidelines can be applied to other _Ansible_ commands, such as the `ansible` command.

 Before proceeding, ensure you have installed the latest version of the go-ansible library.
 If not, please refer to the [Installation section](#install) for instructions.

-To create an application that launches the `ansible-playbook` command you need to create an `AnsiblePlaybookCmd` struct.
+To create an application that launches the `ansible-playbook` command you need to create an [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) struct.
 This struct generates the _Ansible_ command to be run.
-Then, you nyou need to execute the command usingng an [executor](#executor).
-In that guided example, you will use the `DefaultExecute` executor, the [executor](#executor) provided by the _go-ansible_ library.
+Then, you need to execute the command usingng an [executor](#executor).
+In that guided example, you will use the [DefaultExecute](#defaultexecute-struct) executor, an _executor_ provided by the _go-ansible_ library.

 ### Create the _AnsiblePlaybookCmd_ struct

 To execute `ansible-playbook` commands, first, define the necessary connection, playbook, and privilege escalation options.

-Start by creating the `AnsiblePlaybookConnectionOptions` struct:
+Start by creating the [AnsiblePlaybookConnectionOptions](#ansibleconnectionoptions-struct) struct:

 ```go
 ansiblePlaybookConnectionOptions := &options.AnsiblePlaybookConnectionOptions{